 Seattle University is located on a 41-acre campus on Seattle's historic First Hill.
-Within short walking distance are the city's major education, cultural and recreational facilities, business and shopping centers and the Puget Sound waterfront.
+Within short walking distance are the city's major educational, cultural and recreational facilities, business and shopping centers and the Puget Sound waterfront.

-The University's physical facilities serve a current student enrollment of 4,380.
-Presently, the campus contains 24 buildings, including modern classrooms, student and faculty residences and service units.
+The University's physical facilities serve a current student enrollment of 4,638.
+The campus contains 24 buildings, including modern classrooms, student and faculty residences and service units.